NoahBurkholder/wiki-noah/docs/code.md

 #### A Quick Rant About Strings

-Humans love strings because they are familiar.
-We spend our whole life dealing with strings. *Unfortunately*, although both humans and computers can use strings - they do so in completely different ways.
+<details><summary>Humans love strings because they are familiar.
+(Click to expand.)</summary><br>

+We spend our whole life dealing with strings. <i>Unfortunately</i>, although both humans and computers can use strings - they do so in completely different ways.

-**Computers** look at strings as ordered arrays of single-character data.
+<b>Computers</b> look at strings as ordered arrays of single-character data.
 Their toolsets parse strings as just that:
 `Strings` are arrays of `characters`, and computers process them using `indices`.

 Example: